-Policy approved by the Board of Trustees - January 27, 2021
+Policy approved by the Board of Trustees - January 27, 2021 Policy approved by the Board of Trustees - January 22, 2025

 PURPOSE:

 Westmoreland County Community College (Westmoreland) is committed to the principle of free expression, including the exchange of political viewpoints and ideas, for all members of its community.
 Westmoreland encourages its students and employees to fully participate in their rights of citizenship, including exercising the right to vote, campaign, and otherwise engage in the political life of our community, state and nation.
 Nothing in this Policy is intended to limit the rights of students or employees to express personal opinions or engage in political activity in their individual capacities and as private citizens.